 And there you have it — an owl shadow box card!

 Free Cut Files for the Autumn Owl Shadow Box

 Get the password for the library with the free cut files here by filling out this form:

 Remember, I love to see your completed projects!
-Send me a photo of your projects at [email protected] or use #jennifermaker and I’ll include them here with your permission.
-Be the first!
+Share a photo in my Cricut Facebook group or use #jennifermaker and I’ll include them here with your permission.